primaryodors/primarydock/PREDICTION.md

 The `simul=4` parameter indicates not to run more than 4 concurrent processes.
 We recommend a value of half the number of cores on your machine, so if you have a server with one 8-core processor, then `simul=4` would be the recommended value, whereas if you are running it on a 4-core machine, then we recommend `simul=2` instead.
+If you have `lm-sensors` installed (`sudo apt-get install lm-sensors`), then both PHP scripts will automatically limit themselves depending on the CPU temperature.

 You can use the `predict/progress.sh` shell script to monitor the cron's progress.